hazemelfeky/vuexy-react/README.md

 # Hazem Ahmed React Project
-This is react version of project, vue version will be published soon ( i wish 😁)
+This is react version of project

 ## Features Developed
 1- Full Responsive